Define a vector of numbers

 - Use pipes to write readable code

-- Functions are nicknames for blocks of code that execute a sequence of steps.
+- Functions are discrete blocks of code that execute a sequence of steps.

 - Functions take arguments as parameters and return values